radouanedev/ignite/README.md

 This is the React Native boilerplate that the [Infinite Red](https://infinite.red) team uses on a day-to-day basis to build client apps.
 Developers who use Ignite report that it saves them two to four weeks of time on average off the beginning of their React Native project!

-_NOTE: Ignite CLI version 6.0 now includes the boilerplate -- read [the blog post](https://shift.infinite.red/introducing-ignite-4-0-flame-1dfc891f9966) to find out why!_
+_NOTE: Ignite CLI version 8.0 is now in beta -- check it out in the `maverick` branch!_

 ## Tech Stack